icann/rst-test-specs/inc/preamble.md

 The supported severity levels are a subset of the values defined in [RFC 5424](https://www.rfc-editor.org/rfc/rfc5424.html).

+1. `INFO`: useful diagnostic messages that provide context and explain what is happening, or expected.
 2. `WARNING`: an issue which does not prevent the test case from *passing*, but which may benefit from further investigation.
-1. `ERROR`: an issue which prevents the *test case* from passing, but does not prevent the test case from *continuing*.
+3. `ERROR`: an issue which prevents the test case from *passing*, but does not prevent the test case from *continuing*.
 A test case may produce multiple `ERROR` results.
+Each `ERROR` error result will have an associated error code.
-2. `CRITICAL`: an issue which prevents the test suite from continuing any further.
+4. `CRITICAL`: an issue which prevents the test suite from continuing any further.
 A test case will only produce a single `CRITICAL` result and it will always be the last result in the log.
+Each `CRITICAL` error result will have an associated error code.

 # 2.4.
 Test procedures